William Kwok: Martial Arts Education and Development

-In October 2018, Kwok presented a seminar he titled "Kung Fu · Life" to students of Princeton University, discussing the philosophy behind martial arts, as well as describing the five sensory systems - the visual, auditory, olfactory, tactile, and proprioceptive systems - which he believes are important in Wing Chun training.
+In October 2018, Kwok presented a seminar he titled "Kung Fu · Life" to students of Princeton University, discussing the philosophy behind martial arts, as well as describing the five sensory systems - the visual, auditory, olfactory, tactile, and proprioceptive systems - which he believes are important in Wing Chun training and self-defense.

-Community Work
+Community Engagement and Education

 Kwok is actively involved in promoting social justice through the practice of martial arts.
 He has collaborated with several community-based organizations to organize self-defense and safety workshops and zoominars.
 Kwok's self-defense philosophy highlights the significance of sensory perception and body language as essential skills that empower individuals to take control of their safety.

-Additionally, Kwok serves as the executive director of two short films, "Kung Fu Grandma" and "Kung Fu Scriptures," which have gained attention for their message of promoting self-defense education and anti-discrimination.
+Additionally, Kwok serves as the executive director of short films, 'Kung Fu Grandma' and 'Kung Fu Scriptures,' which have gained attention for their message of promoting self-defense education and anti-discrimination.

+In 2023, Kwok hosted several community events to commemorate the 50th anniversary of Bruce Lee’s passing and to promote cultural understanding and self-defense techniques within the Asian American community.
+He also co-produced ‘Bruce’ with the Bruce Lee Foundation, a short film tribute exploring immigrant identity and family themes, emphasizing resilience and self-discovery through Bruce Lee’s philosophy.

+In 2025, Kwok collaborated with Homecrest Community Services, The Asian American Foundation (TAAF), and the New York City Office for the Prevention of Hate Crimes (OPHC) through the Martial Arts Education Society (MAES) to launch "Safe · Seen · Strong", a citywide community-safety education initiative with a focus on Asian communities.
+The program began in September with a workshop in Brooklyn introducing Kwok’s SAFE framework (Awareness, Boundaries, Counter, De-escalation) for personal protection and his SAFER framework (Support, Alert, Focus Shift, Evidence, Respond) for bystander intervention.
+OPHC Executive Director Vijah Ramjattan participated in the event, which was described as the first step toward expanding similar workshops across New York City’s five boroughs.
+In October 2025, Kwok led a follow-up 3S community safety workshop in Queens, emphasizing that safety grows from community understanding and mutual trust rather than physical defense alone.